FreeSlave/halflife-featureful/documentation/content/_index.md

 **Q:** Is it well-tested?
 **A:** The mods [Field Intensity](https://www.moddb.com/mods/field-intensity) and [Half-Life: Induction](https://www.moddb.com/mods/half-life-induction) are based on the same code.
 There're also several mods in development using this SDK.
 So one can say it's pretty well tested and continuously being tested in the new projects.

-**Q:** If Field Intensity uses the same codebase, why Featureful SDK lacks some of FI additions like objectives interface and improved squad mechanic?
-**A:** Some of these features were quite experimental and not ready to be merged back into the main codebase.
-Some of them are made for Field Intensity only and probably won't be merged back at all.

 **Q:** Can I play the original Half-Life campaign using Featureful SDK?
 **A:** Very likely yes.
 It's been a long time since I tested it though, so you're welcome to try and report any discovered issues.